iodigital-com/figex/README.md

 </resources>
 ```

+## Setup in Figma
+Nothing to do here really!
+All you need is the file key from the URL.
+You can then use this in the configuration (see below).

+We use FigEx to export a "style library" file which is not containing the actual visual designs but only colors, text styles, icons and dimensions.
+The design files then reference this style library.
+This is a small sample file: https://www.figma.com/design/0VIabis5OosbFC3Q1tYXnT/FigEx-Example-Style-Library?node-id=1-37&t=8k2KDC6jUzkOYxQx-0

 ## How to use standalone on macOS / Linux
 1. Make sure Java is installed on your machine, run `java --version` to confirm
 2. Download a `figex.zip` from the [release list](https://github.com/iodigital-com/figex/releases)